nesherson/gitLookup-app/README.md

 ## Description

-Gitstalk is a Web app that allows you to sneak peek into the recent activities of other GitHub users.
+GitLookup is a Web app that allows you to sneak peek into the recent activities of other GitHub users.
-This is just a copy of the Web app that is based upon.
-The point of this project is to exercise programming skills.

 ## Images of the app